sunnybogawat/marionette-001/README.md

 ## Requirements ##

 * codio.com
-* Github
+* github
-* Internet connection
+* internet connection

 ## How to use ##

-You have project and this is a hill project to work with Marionette and the very awesome codio.com
+You have project and this hill project will allow you to baby step Marionette in the awesome codio.com IDE.

 ## How it Works